“The way I see it, if you want the rainbow, you gotta put up with the rain”

 Each person begins therapy for different reasons, and in those differences I seek to understand your unique qualities and experiences.
 Together we explore who you are and how certain behaviors, beliefs and responses have led you to therapy.
 We work towards developing insight, gaining awareness, and utilizing tools to create lasting psychological change.
-I believe that change is built from a foundation of compassionate noticing and deeper understanding.
+I believe that change is built from a foundation of compassionate noticing and finding intrinsic motivation.
 Importantly, much of that understanding must come from a place of exploring relational, biological, socio-cultural aspects.
 It is my goal to get to know you so that you can get to know yourself–to better understand your thoughts, feelings, needs, conscious and unconscious beliefs/narratives, and relationship dynamics.
+Together we use that information to get to the action – the behavior change, the communication tools, the stress management techniques, and the improved relationships.

 Seeking connection is an innate part of the human experience–we long for it–and when that feels threatened, conflict often ensues.
 Based on early relationship development, we each learn different strategies to feel connected and safe; however, sometimes those strategies can be misaligned or stop working.
 We often get lost in cycles of conflict– making assumptions, projecting, becoming defensive or self-protective, and subsequently participate in dysfunctional communication patterns.
-In couples therapy, we work to unpack these nuances and create greater awareness around your particular cycles of conflict.
-We seek to normalize needs and build communication and connection feels approachable and safe.
-I assist couples in developing a secure relationship that thrives on trust, resilience, and a knowingness that each person can be both dependent and independent and still feel “okay.”
+In couples therapy, we work to unpack these nuances and create greater awareness around your individual contribution to these particular cycles of conflict.
+We seek to practice empathy and understanding for each other’s needs and build effective communication and connection that feels approachable and safe.
+I assist couples in developing a secure relationship that thrives on play, trust, resilience, and a knowingness that each person can be both dependent and independent and still feel “okay.”

 I received my Masters degree in Counseling Psychology with a concentration in Somatics from California Institute of Integral Studies and hold a BA in Psychology from The University of New Mexico.

-I believe healing develops from a place of self-compassion, acceptance and belonging, and a deeper understanding of self.
+I believe healing develops from a place of self-compassion, acceptance and belonging, and a deeper understanding of self and other.
+As well as actual nervous system change which happens through learning emotional regulation techniques and effective communication tools.
 In my experience, the journey involves the integration of the fiercest parts of oneself; both darkness and light.
 I am deeply honored to do this work and look forward to an opportunity to work with you.

 Successful therapy outcomes often result from having a good rapport with your therapist, so finding the right fit is important.
 Please reach out to schedule a free 15-minute phone consultation to ask questions, discuss your goals for therapy, learn more about my style and approach, get a sense of one another, and schedule an appointment.
 If we don’t feel like a good fit, I’m happy to provide alternative referrals.